 When did New York City youth gangs first begin?
 The answer to that lay in the years leading up to the end of World War 2.
-The years 1944 and 1945 first began to reveal bands of youth that roamed neighborhoods and committed petty crime as well as violent acts.
-These groups of boys even named themselves and although people weren’t aware that these gangs were here to stay – or even that there was a gang problem – these anti social groups popped up across the city.
+The years 1944 and 1945 revealed that bands of NYC youth were roaming neighborhoods and committing petty and violent crimes.
+These groups of boys even named themselves and although people weren’t aware that these gangs were here to stay – or even that there was a gang problem – these anti social groups popped up all across the city.

 Not too far from present-day Fred’s Wine & Liquors on 77 Malcolm X Blvd in Harlem with its faded yellow sign and bars on the front windows, was 54 West 114th Street.
-At one time 54 West 114th Street was a four-story rooming house, but it seems to be have been long torn down and now it appears to be a large apartment building.
+At one time 54 West 114th Street was a four-story rooming house, but it seems to be have been long torn down and now it is a large apartment building.

 In November 1943, the principal of an unnamed school called the police of the 28th Precinct.
 One of his female students was being harassed by members of a Harlem gang called the Socialistic Dukes.
 An address of 54 West 114th was given to the police as the home of one of the Socialistic Dukes, and the police began their watch on the building on November 24, 1943.
 Soon enough three of the gang members entered the building and the police followed them in.
 The arresting officer, Robert Ellison found them in the bedroom of one of the defendants who lived in the home.